 The International Bridge class is required for first-year international students.
 Designed to assist students in acclimation to Lancaster Catholic High School and to United States' culture, the class includes advanced grammar and writing instruction - including research skills - as well as oral presentations to enhance pronunciation skills.
-Students enrolled in this course must also enroll in 2200CP Bridge English (listed with English courses).
+Students enrolled in this course must also enroll in 1200 Foundations of Faith and 2200CP Bridge English (listed with English courses).